Reforming Left Consciousness in Kerala – ASHAs in No Other Lands

 Desamangalam Ramakrishnan

 The latest event that has exposed yet another crack in the leftist consciousness is the ongoing Asha Workers’ Strike.
-The government under Pinarayi Vijayan is adamant in ignoring the striking workers as there is no end to the protests in sight.
-Considering how this is a government that takes pride in their pro-poor image, and also considers it to be run by a party that calls itself communist/revolutionary, the irony is not lost on the protesting workers.
-The demand of the Asha Workers “for higher remuneration, commensurate with the enormous hike in the ASHA workers’ workloads over the years”, is clearly just.
-But the government is fighting another fight within this fight.
-The statements from the leaders calling the protest as “politically motivated” or “unnecessary” has a different sense of politics to it.
+The Pinarayi Vijayan government is adamant in ignoring the striking workers and as a result, there is no end to the crisis in sight.
+Considering how this is a government that takes pride in their pro-poor image, and also believed to be run by a party that calls itself communist/revolutionary, the irony is not lost on the protesting workers.
+The demand of the Asha Workers “for higher remuneration, commensurate with the enormous hike in the ASHA workers’ workloads over the years”, is clearly legitimate.
+But the state government clearly seems to have other priorities and their go-to response to the protests has been deflection, mainly involving the union government.
+Yes, there is a lot the union government can do for the protesting workers, but the immediate relief always has to happen from the side of the state government.
+Here, even when the state government tries to evade responsibility, the fact that the statements from the left leaders labelling the protest as “politically motivated” or “unnecessary” has a different sense of politics to it.
+A political reaction from the dominant left consciousness that has to be underscored.

 “While the ASHA workers were on strike in front of the State Secretariat and an ASHA Workers’ mass meet called by the striking association drew a very large number of such workers to the capital city, the government was busy holding an investors’ meet.
 Such a government cannot be expected to be attentive to the needs and rights of the workers, perhaps.
 However, one can hardly forget that the effort to pitch Kerala as the ideal investor’s destination to global capital continues to rest on the region’s image as a place where social development has arrived permanently — where there is a healthy, educated, plentiful workforce accustomed to the rhythms of capitalist work and docile too.
 Now, a large part of this story is possible only and only because underpaid and unrecognized social development workers — including the ASHAs — have toiled at the grass roots day and night.
 Indeed, the second Pinarayi Vijayan government was actually facilitated not just by the effective PR they did about Covid management — indeed, that very PR was made possible by the incessant labours of women ‘volunteers’ and ‘community activists’ at the bottom, of which the ASHA workers are a prominent group.”

-(To get updates and analysis on the Asha Workers’ Strike, follow KAFILA Blog!)
+(To get regular updates and analysis on the Asha Workers’ Strike, follow KAFILA Blog!)

 -----------------------------